 Direct deposit is probably the most important payroll feature.
 After all, the whole point of payroll software is to make sure that your employees get paid.
 The days of handing out checks at the end of the week are all but gone.

 Direct deposit is a win-win for businesses and their employees.
 Businesses save both money and time by avoiding the printing and distribution of paychecks.
 At the same time, employees don’t have to worry about losing their checks or experiencing check fraud.
 And as Business-Software.com points out, it helps the environment by saving paper, too.

 Tax Filing Services

 Properly filing your taxes is kind of a big deal — just ask Wesley Snipes.
 That’s why the best payroll software provide tax filing features.
-Like any manual calculation, calculating taxes takes time and has the potential for mistakes.
-To avoid any miscalculations or issues with federal, state, local, Social Security and other taxes, it’s best to leave it to software.
+Like any manual calculation, calculating tax takes time and has the potential for mistakes.
+To avoid any miscalculations or issues with federal, state, local, Social Security and other payroll taxes, it’s best to leave it to software.

 The same goes for tax documents like W-2s and 1099s.
 Your payroll software should be able to create them automatically, filling in the deposit information.
 In addition, it should be able to send those forms to the right agency, handling the tax filing process from beginning to end with minimal oversight.

 Insperity sums up just how beneficial employee self-service capabilities are for payroll software.
 They explain that employee self-service “puts all of your employees’ personal payroll data at their fingertips so they have easy access to their pay stubs, W2 forms and paid time off balance.”